David Peralta Player Props: Dodgers vs. Blue Jays

 David Peralta At The Plate

-- Peralta is hitting .284 with 11 doubles, a triple, seven home runs and 13 walks.
+- Peralta has 11 doubles, a triple, seven home runs and 14 walks while batting .279.

-- Peralta enters this game on a four-game hitting streak.
-During his last outings, he's hitting .364.

-- Peralta has picked up a hit in 61.3% of his 80 games this year, with at least two hits in 18.8% of them.

-- He has homered in seven games this season (8.8%), homering in 2.7% of his trips to the plate.
+- He has homered in seven games this year (8.6%), homering in 2.6% of his trips to the dish.

-- Peralta has picked up an RBI in 31.3% of his games this year, with more than one RBI in 12.5% of his games.
-He has also driven in three or more runs in one contest.
+- In 30.9% of his games this season, Peralta has picked up at least one RBI.
+In 10 of those games (12.3%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in one contest.

-- He has scored at least once 25 times this season (31.3%), including one multi-run game.
+- In 25 of 81 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.